Fun Facts About Durango

 - 1,200 members of the Southern Ute Tribe live in Ignacio.
 Southern Utes are the largest employer in La Plata County.

-- Trimble Hot Springs' mineral water contains the following minerals: zinc, sulfate, sodium, potassium, phosphate, nitrogen, manganese, magnesium, lithium, iron, fluoride, chloride, calcium and boron.
+- Durango Hot Springs' mineral water contains the following minerals: zinc, sulfate, sodium, potassium, phosphate, nitrogen, manganese, magnesium, lithium, iron, fluoride, chloride, calcium and boron.

 - Louis L’Amour wrote the Sackett Series, a set of western novels while staying at The Strater Hotel.